 Those with a darker skin tone, however, may be at greater risk of deficiency as they need more sun exposure in order to produce the same amount of the vitamin as someone with lighter skin.

 Although both D2 and D3 variants are available in supplemental form, D3 is the most clinically recommended form to take.
 As an essential vitamin that isn’t largely synthesised in the body, it is likely that most people would benefit from supplementation.

 If you obtain vitamin D naturally from food or in supplement form, it is sent to the liver by the gut where it is changed into a substance known as 25(OH)D. This can be used all over your body and is turned into the activated form.

 Vitamin D can be taken in supplement form in numerous ways.
-It is available over the counter as a stand-alone vitamin, in combination with calcium or is often included in a broad spectrum multivitamin.
+It’s available over the counter as a stand-alone vitamin, in combination with calcium, or is often included in a broad spectrum multivitamin.
 As previously mentioned, vitamin D3 is the version of this vitamin recommended in clinical practice to obtain the maximum benefits from supplementation.